PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_gcp_and_bigquery.md

 For the dbt service account, choose *dbt-cloud* as the name, and assign it the **BigQuery Data Editor** and **BigQuery User** roles during the creation process.
 Then generate a key and download it, like you did previously.
-Next, for the Tableau service account, choose tableau as the name, and assign it the **BigQuery Data Viewer** role for read-only access.
+Next, for the Tableau service account, choose tableau as the name, and assign it the **BigQuery Data Viewer** role for read-only access, and the **BigQuery User** role to access the datasets.

 Finally, create the key file and download it.
 Return to the **IAM** overview.
 It should list your email address and the three service accounts with their assigned roles, as shown in Figure 8.